 Welcome to the Equestrian Program at Wears Valley Ranch

-We help kids grow through Christ-centered learning with horses.
+We help people grow through Christ-centered learning with horses.

-We serve two groups of kids: 1) students at St. Andrew’s School with Wears Valley Ranch, and 2) campers with Camp Arrowwood.
+Those we serve most are two groups of kids: 1) students at St. Andrew’s School with Wears Valley Ranch, and 2) campers with Camp Arrowwood.
 We ultimately want to see them grow in relationship with Jesus Christ as their Lord and Savior.
 Children are always learning, therefore we seek to provide an environment where everything they learn is true, where the truth is made believable, and where character development is our most important measure of success.
+We also serve adults through various events and groups hosted on campus.

 Through Christ-centered Learning